Gravitate-Health/Gateway/README.md

 License
 -------

-This README file is distributed under the terms of the [Apache License, Version 2.0 (AL2)](http://www.apache.org/licenses/LICENSE-2.0).
+This project is distributed under the terms of the [Apache License, Version 2.0 (AL2)](http://www.apache.org/licenses/LICENSE-2.0).
 The license applies to this file and other files in the [GitHub repository](https://github.com/Gravitate-Health/Gateway) hosting this file.

 ```
 Copyright 2022 Universidad Politécnica de Madrid